onewhit/onewhit.github.io/readme.todo.md

 - [ ] Break out character creation to it's own page, so you can have descriptions from the guide book, more of a wizard style
 - [x] Add race, flaw, ideal fields to character description
 - [ ] Ability to change order of items in a character list
+- [ ] BUG when logging in the characters don't reload right away, you have to reload.
+Need to fix this

 2023-03-12